audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

     cookiecutter https://github.com/audreyfeldroy/cookiecutter-pypackage.git

-You'll be asked to enter a bunch of values to set the package up.
+You'll be asked to enter various values to set the package up.
-If you don't know what to enter, stick with the defaults.
+If you don't know what to enter, press Enter to stick with the defaults.

 Step 3: Create a GitHub Repo